 [Two Videos Below]

-Saint Patrick’s Day has become a BIG party day—a day for parades and celebrations.
-It’s a day of eating Irish food and drinking green beer and Irish Whisky.
-It’s a day of wearing green. . . and pinching those who don’t.
-And, it’s a day of being Irish. . . even if you aren’t.
+Saint Patrick’s Day has become a BIG party day—a day for parades and celebrations, a day of eating Irish food and drinking green beer and Irish Whiskey.
+It’s a day of wearing green and pinching those who don’t.
+And it’s a day of being Irish—even if you aren’t.

 Before He Was “Saint Patrick”

 Little is known about Saint Patrick before the time of his preaching in Ireland.
-We know he was a British native and was about 16 years old when he was captured by pirates in the late 4th century and was enslaved for six years in Ireland.
-During his enslavement, he came to Christ and committed himself to serve Him.
+We know he was a British native and was around 16 years old when he was captured by pirates in the late 4th century and enslaved for six years in Ireland.
+During his enslavement, Patrick came to Christ and committed himself to serve Him.
 After escaping from his captors, he returned to Britain.
-A few years later, he had a vision in which he felt called to return to Ireland and preach the gospel.
+A few years later, Patrick had a vision in which he felt called to return to Ireland and preach the gospel.
 The rest is history (Read more about the man, Saint Patrick, here: Happy Saint Patrick’s Day)

 The Valley of Christian Growth

-Freed from six years of enslavement and persecution, a deep and dark valley of suffering, Saint Patrick did not allow his experience to define him as a bitter man.
-Instead, we can determine from his writings, that his love for Jesus and the peace he found in the Lord’s presence, formed a theology of hope — a theology that prepared him for his life’s mission of sharing the saving grace of Jesus.
+Saint Patrick was freed from six years of enslavement and persecution, a deep and dark valley of suffering, but he did not allow his experience to define him or make him a bitter man.
+Instead, we can determine from his writings that his love for Jesus and the peace he found in the Lord’s presence formed a theology of hope — a theology that prepared him for his life’s mission of sharing the saving grace of Jesus.

 Celebrate & Consume OR Commemorate & Commune?